mcsimps2/RedPanda/README.md

 const projectionQuery = await User.where("birth_year", ">=", 1980).select("first_name", "last_name").get()
 ```

+### `count(): Promise<int>`
+Return the count of documents in the query or collection.
+This functionality relies on the `select` function, so it is only available for Firebase versions with the `select` method available.

 ### `update(data: object, retrieve?: boolean)`
 For any query, an update can also be run on that query with the given `data`.
 If the `retrieve` flag is set, then the affected documents will be returned.
 Otherwise, the ids of the updated documents are returned.  `retrieve` defaults to `false`.
 Example update: